 In fact, I’ve met some lifelong friends at hostels.
-I will forever be grateful to those people who took me under their wings during my solo backpacking days, so be inclusive (especially if you are traveling in a group and see someone alone – they are silently asking to hang with you!).
+I will forever be grateful to those people who took me under their wings during my first solo backpacking trip, so be inclusive (especially if you are traveling in a group and see someone alone – they are silently asking to hang with you).
 You never know the connections you can create through travel – it’s truly amazing!

 Have you ever stayed in a hostel?
 If not, would you?